duneanalytics/docs/docs/data-tables/spellbook/top-tables/tokens.md

  ORDER BY 5 DESC
 ```

+If you're looking for how to calculate native token balances like ethereum (ETH) balances then check out [this guide](https://web3datadegens.substack.com/p/web3-sql-weekly-1-how-to-calculate)

 You can find how to get erc20 balances, mints, and burns using [this guide](https://www.youtube.com/watch?v=LT_PB-Fso3M).

 2. [**`nft.transfers`**](https://spellbook-docs.dune.com/#!/model/model.spellbook.nft_transfers): all transfer events for every erc721 or erc1155 token.